datavillage-me/developer-documentation/index.md

 ## End-to-end confidentiality
 End-to-end confidentiality guarantees each participant a <b>complete level of control and transparency</b> over the collaboration:
 - The <b>identity</b> of each participant both organizations and consumers is known and validated
-- The <b>data</b> can only be accessed in the neutral environment by the approved code
+- The <b>data</b> can only be accessed in the confidential environment by the approved code.
+Personal data are stored in the data vault of consumers.
-- Only the <b>derived data</b> (results) can leave the neutral environment by the authorized participant
+- Only the <b>derived data</b> (results) can leave the confidential environment by the authorized participant
 - The <b>purpose</b> of the collaboration is validated by each participant including consumers via their explicit consent
-- The <b>attestation</b> that the neutral environment is indeed a trusted environment and complies with the requirements
+- The <b>attestation</b> that the confidential environment is indeed a trusted environment and complies with the requirements
-- The neutral environment, also called `Datacage`, operates on TEE enclaves, sanboxed via micro-firewalls.
+- The confidential environment, also called `Datacage`, operates on TEE enclaves, sanboxed via micro-firewalls.